erszcz/msc-thesis/dfly-multiboot.md

 ## Third stage: `loader`

-The `loader`, already running in the protected mode, is actually quite a capable piece of software.
+The `loader` (also known as `dloader` in DragonFly BSD), already running in the protected mode, is actually quite a capable piece of software.
 It allows for choosing which kernel to boot, whether to load any extra modules, configuring the environment,